-Through I-Explore, you'll have the chance to deepen your knowledge in a brand new subject area, choosing from a range of for-credit modules built into your course.
+Through I-Explore, you'll have the chance to expand your knowledge and skills into a brand new subject area, choosing from a range of for-credit modules built into your course.

 The Aeronautics Department offers I-Explore modules in your third year of study.